SvetlanaKalina/meta_analysis_with_R/README.md

 # Basic meta analysis with metagen (meta package)

-This code is an example on how i conducted a simple meta analysis in R using a dummy dataset.
-The generated dataset includes dummy studies with Odds Ratios (OR) as the effect estimates.
+This code is an example on how i conducted a simple meta analysis using R. As a demonstration a sample dataset is included in the script.
+In this case it includes studies with Odds Ratios (OR) as the effect estimates.

 Major steps included:
- - Generating the dummy dataset(Authors/studies, ORs and p-values).
+ - Generating the sample dataset(authors/studies, ORs and p-values).
- - Transforming Odds Ratios (OR) into log values (yi).
+ - Transforming OR into log values (yi).
 This is a necessary step to generate the treatment/effect estimate for `metagen`(TE).
  - Calculating z-scores using the p-values.
 This is a necessary step to generate the standard error for `metagen` (SE).
  - Meta analysis with `metagen`.